Jim Schaefer

 Jim Schaefer is an American journalist based in Detroit, Michigan, where he works as an investigative journalist for the Detroit Free Press.

 Life and career

 Schaefer graduated from Ohio State University.
 He was an investigative producer for WXYZ-TV.

-He led an investigation into fentanyl.
+While writing for the Detroit Free Press in 2012, he led an investigation into the synthetic opioid drug fentanyl.

 With the Detroit Free Press, Schaefer was one member of a team that covered Detroit Mayor Kwame Kilpatrick, and uncovered the scandals that led to his 2008 resignation from office and criminal conviction.
 To break the case open, the reporters filed a Freedom of Information Act lawsuit that was heard by the Michigan Supreme Court.
 The Detroit Free Press staff, which notably included contributors Schaefer and M.L.
 Elrick, shared the 2009 Pulitzer Prize for Local Reporting, which cited the staff's "uncovering of a pattern of lies by Mayor Kwame Kilpatrick that included denial of a sexual relationship with his female chief of staff, prompting an investigation of perjury that eventually led to jail terms for the two officials."